diegosaxo23/lab-x64dbg-dynamic-analysis/docs/01-methodology_en.md

 ## What x64dbg contributes

-Within this methodology, x64dbg contributes the dynamic part of the analysis.
+x64dbg contributes the dynamic part of the analysis.
 It allows the analyst to:
 - stop execution at a specific function,
 - inspect real register values,
 - see the call context in the stack,